xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 ## Prerequisites

 - You have configured a subdomain for your Organization.
 [Learn more](https://docs.katalon.com/katalon-analytics/docs/subdomain.html)
-- You have configured Identity Provider and have your metadata (this will be automatically encrypted).
+- You have configured Identity Provider and have your metadata (this will be automatically encrypted in Katalon's database).

 ## Configure Single Sign-On